Terms & Conditions.

 -costs associated with changes in staff, support services, technology or systems.

 to comply with applicable law, regulation, the judgment of any court regulator or ombudsman or any regulatory guidance or codes;

-to reflect a change in our corporate structure that does not have an unfavorable impact on your Plan but does require us to change the terms of the Plan but not to close it;
+to reflect a change in our corporate structure that does not have an unfavourable impact on your Plan but does require us to change the terms of the Plan but not to close it;

 to provide for the introduction of new or improved system services or facilities;